YF&R Achievement Award

 - Judging is based on the application sent to AFBF by the state Farm Bureau and an interview during the AFBF Annual Convention.

-- A panel of three qualified judges will select the national winners.
-The Top 10 competitors will be interviewed by the same three judges who reviewed the written applications.
+- A panel of four qualified judges will select the national winners.
+The Top 10 competitors will be interviewed by the same four judges who reviewed the written applications.

 - During the interview process, only the named applicant(s) on the entry form is permitted into the interview, and the applicant(s) should refrain from using the name of his/her state or county, or any names that may bring about the recognition or identification of his/her state.
 Applicants can refer to each other by their first name throughout the interview.